 If you’re outside the minimum term of your broadband service, you’re free to leave whenever you like without cost.
 The only catch is you'll usually have to give your provider 30 days' notice.

 Many of us let our broadband package run past the initial term and never question it.
 So, if it’s been a while since you switched, but you're not sure whether your contract has ended, you should get in touch with your broadband provider.
 Ask how many months are left on your current deal.
-You could also look through your email archives to find your original contract or log in to your account.
+Most of the time, you can now find this information very easily by logging into your online account.

 If you're out of the contract, you can start searching for a new broadband deal without worrying about the cost of cancelling.
 But it can also be worth negotiating with your current provider to see if you can get a better deal.